Caxton

 Where Caxton keeps its data

-Everything lives in the app's own container under ~/Library: recovery journals, bookmark and marker sidecars, session state, and saved filter presets.
-Nothing is written next to your files, and nothing leaves your machine — see the privacy policy.
+Everything lives in the app's own folders under ~/Library: recovery journals, bookmark and marker sidecars, session state, and saved filter presets.
+Nothing is written next to your files, and nothing leaves your machine; see the privacy policy.